AARP Hearing Center

 Transitions to Medicare

-Federal policymakers should require timely, clear notice to people insured through the health insurance marketplace who receive subsidies and are approaching Medicare eligibility.
+Federal policymakers should require timely, clear notice to people insured through the health insurance Marketplace who receive subsidies and are approaching Medicare eligibility.
 The notice must inform them that their subsidies will end when they are eligible for Medicare.
-It should also explain the process for making a smooth transition to Medicare before those subsidies end (see also this chapter’s section on Medicare).
+It should also explain the process for making a smooth transition to Medicare before those subsidies end (see also Medicare).

 Access and buy-in to Medicare or federal coverage for pre-Medicare older adults